jeckman/wpgplus/README.txt

 post excerpt box, not just the "teaser" before the <more> tag) it will be used, otherwise post-content is used.

-This plugin requires PHP 5 and the cURL library.
+This plugin requires PHP 5 and a compatible transport layer for WordPress HTTP API - most likely this means cURL.

 Still working on cleaning up the output, working on getting Google+ to recognize the links posted, show images, etc.

 This plugin is based on Dmitry Sandalov's standalone PHP script for publishing to Google+ from php.